-Introduction to Neural Networks U. Minn.
-Psy 5038

-Introduction to Learning and Memory

-Introduction

-Last time

-Matrix algebra review

-"outer product", "eigenvectors" of a matrix.
-Useful for neural networks and natural computation.

-Today

-Linear systems Brief overview of learning and memory Modeling associative memory

-Linear systems, matrices & neural networks

-Introduction

 Consider the generic 2-layer network.
-It consists of a weighted average of the inputs (stage 1), followed by a point-nonlinearity (the squash function of stage 2), and added noise (stage 3).
+Each neuron takes a weighted sum of the inputs (stage 1), followed by a pointnonlinearity (the squash function of stage 2), and added noise (stage 3).
 Although later we will see how the non-linearity enables computations that are not possible without it, useful functions can be realized with just the linear or stage 1 part of the network.
 We've seen one application already with the model of the limulus eye.
 In the next section, we will see how linear networks can be used to model associative memory recall.
 But first, let us take what we've learned so far about modeling linear networks and look at in the general context of linear systems theory.
-Our basic network is a matrix of weights that operates on a vector of input activities by computing a weighted sum.
+We've seen that the basic linear network is represented by a matrix of weights that operates on a vector of input activities.
 One property of such a system is that it satisfies the fundamental definition of a "linear system".

 The world of input/output systems can be divided up into linear and non-linear systems.
 Linear systems are nice because the mathematics that describes them is not only well-known, but also has a mature elegance.
 On the other hand, it is a fair statement to say that most real-world systems are not linear, and thus hard to analyze...but fascinating if for that reason alone.
 Scientists were lucky with the limulus eye.
 That nature is usually non-linear doesn't mean one shouldn't familiarize oneself with the basics of linear system theory.
 Many times a non-linear system has a sufficiently smooth mapping that it can be approximated by a linear one over restricted ranges of parameter values.

 So precisely what is a "linear system"?

 The notion of a "linear system" can be thought of as a generalization of the input/output properties of a straight line passing through zero.
-The matrix equation $W \cdot x == y$ is a linear system.
+The matrix equation W.x == y is a linear system.
 There are two basic requirements of a linear system that can be induced from matrix/vector multiplication.
 Suppose that W is a matrix, x1 and x2 are vectors, and a and b are scalars.
+Then we know that:

+$$W.(a x1) = aW.(x1)$$

-Then we know that: W.(a x1) = aW.(x1) This the scaling or homogeneity requirement for a linear system.
+This the scaling or homogeneity requirement for a linear system.

 We noted earlier that neural (and behavioral) responses are often described in terms of small signal suppression, and large signal saturation, leading to the squashing function.
 Does the squashing function satisfy the homogeneity requirement?

-Another basic property of a linear system is additivity: $$W.(x1 + x2) = W.x1 + W.x2$$ Together these specify the superposition principle:
+Another basic property of a linear system is additivity:

+W.(x1 + x2) = W.x1 + W.x2

+Together these specify the superposition principle: